We recommend CoDA members to

 Why Do I Need a Sponsor?

 Sponsors pass along their experience, strength and hope in working the 12 Steps.
-They can also help by being an objective voice for gaining insight into co-dependent behavior and offer a source of identification, support and encouragement.
-The Sponsor/Sponsee relationship offers a space for open, honest communication that is free of judgement.
-This kind of relationship can be particularly rewarding for both parties and is helpful in setting the blueprint for managing all relationships.
+They can also be an objective voice for gaining insight into co-dependent behavior and offer a source of identification, support and encouragement.
+The Sponsor/Sponsee relationship offers space for an open, honest kind of communication with freedom from judgement.
+It is helpful toward developing honest and trusting communication and relationships – something that codependent people may not have experienced very often.
+As the sponsee learns to communicate their true feelings, they set the stage for learning to set boundaries with others as well as themselves, which can serve as a valuable guide for managing all relationships.

 Types of Sponsorship